19hours/sg-statutes/Acts/Land Titles Act.md

 [25/2001]

+[Act 8 of 2014 wef 15/08/2014]

-(2) The Registrar shall not destroy any document unless with the authorisation of the National Library Board under section 14D of the National Library Board Act (Cap.
+(2) The Registrar shall not destroy any document or instrument unless with the authorisation of the National Library Board under section 14D of the National Library Board Act (Cap.
 197).

 [Act 25 of 2012 wef 28/03/2013]

+[Act 8 of 2014 wef 15/08/2014]

 ## PART V